Zompire/cc_talk_2021/README.md

 # cc_talk_2021

-Helpful resources I came across or utilized in the process of creating my talk.
+Helpful resources I came across or utilized in the process of creating my [CactusCon 2021](https://www.cactuscon.com/2021-talks-and-workshops/linux-ir-windows-of-opportunity) talk.
 Some may have been used directly, others are just tangentially related but might be a good read if you were interested in the talk.

 ***